 · More to follow soon - Please stay tuned, thanks for your patience

-The July Borrel is just around the corner.
-We will meet every first thursday of the month at Fynns, 489 King St. West.
+The August Borrel is just around the corner.
+We meet every first Thursday of the month at Fynns, 489 King St. West.

 No need to be Dutch, everyone is welcome, but if you want to practice some Dutch, this is the place to be.
 Show up, have a drink, meet a couple of new friends.
 The focus is social interaction, meeting people, networking and conversation.

 See you all on Thursday!!

 We are also looking into some additional events in different locations (Oakville/Burlington?
 Toronto East?
 North GTA?
 Suggestions welcome: here);

 Place: Fynn’s of